-This award is available to Canadian Citizens with a demonstrated focus in broadcast Journalism, in either radio, television or new media.
+This award is available to Canadian Citizens or permanent residents with a demonstrated focus in broadcast Journalism, in either radio, television or new media.

 V. Restricted Scholarships

 The following scholarships have special conditions attached to them; nomination or application for these awards are made as explained individually, below: